Higher and foundation tiers

 that the nucleus was about 1/10 000th the size of the atom.

-nucleus surrounded by a dense cloud of electrons.
-There were ideas that the
+nucleus was surrounded by a dense cloud of electrons which orbited around the newly discovered nucleus.
+Some scientists had the idea that the

 nucleus